Medical expert of the article

 - chronic (over 12 weeks).

-- recurrent pain in the lower back, occurring at intervals of at least 6 months after the end of the previous exacerbation;
+- recurrent lower back pain occurring at intervals of at least 6 months after the end of the previous exacerbation;

-- exacerbation of chronic pain in the lower back, if the indicated interval is less than 6 months.
+- exacerbation of chronic lower back pain, if the specified interval is less than 6 months.

-By specificity, the pain at the lower back is divided into:
+Based on specificity, lower back pain is divided into:

 - specific;

-In this case, nonspecific pain in the lower back as a vaccine, such a sharp pain, in which an accurate diagnosis can not be set and there is no need to strive for it.
-In turn, the specific pain at the lower back is determined in those cases when the pain sensation is a symptom of a certain nosological form, often threatening further health and / or even life to the patient.
+In this case, non-specific lower back pain is usually such an acute pain that it is impossible to make an exact diagnosis and there is no need to strive for it.
+In turn, specific lower back pain is defined in cases where painful sensations are a symptom of a certain nosological form, often threatening the patient's future health and/or even life.

 Epidemiology

-Lower back pain is one of the most common complaints of patients in general practice.
-According to a number of researchers, 24.9% of active calls for outpatient care of persons of working age are associated with this condition.
-A special interest in the problem of pain in the lower back is due primarily to the widespread prevalence: at least once in a lifetime these pains are experienced by at least 80% of the adult population of the earth's breadth; approximately 1% of the population is chronically incapacitated and 2 times more - temporarily disabled in connection with this syndrome.
-In this case, a decrease in the ability to work in the presence of painful sensations is noted by more than 50% of patients.
-The total incapacity for work of patients - mostly those of a workable age - in turn leads to significant material losses and costs for diagnosis, treatment and rehabilitation, and as a result - significant health care costs and negative effects on the national economy.
+Lower back pain is one of the most common complaints of patients in general medical practice.
+According to a number of researchers, 24.9% of active requests for outpatient care by people of working age are associated with this condition.
+Particular interest in the problem of lower back pain is primarily due to its widespread prevalence: at least 80% of the adult population of the world experiences this pain at least once in their life; approximately 1% of the population is chronically disabled and twice as many are temporarily disabled due to this syndrome.
+At the same time, a decrease in working capacity in the presence of pain is noted by more than 50% of patients.
+The total disability of patients - mainly people of working age - in turn leads to significant material losses and costs for diagnostics, treatment and rehabilitation and, as a result, to significant health care costs and a negative impact on the national economy.

-Currently, only a few epidemiological studies of pain in the lower back, mainly related to organized groups.
-Thus, the study of workers and employees of the plant of medium engineering and 1994-1995.
-Showed that 48% of the respondents complained of pain in the lower back during their lifetime, in the last year - 31.5%, and at the time of the survey, 11.5%, without significant differences between men and women.
-A high prevalence of pain in the lower back was revealed by a motor vehicle worker (2001) and a metallurgical plant (2004): 43.8 and 64.8%, respectively.
-The problem of pain in the lower back affects not only the adult part of the population, they are detected in 7-39% of adolescents.
+At present, only a few epidemiological studies of lower back pain have been conducted, mostly concerning organized groups.
+Thus, a study of workers and employees of a medium-sized machine-building plant in 1994-1995 showed that 48% of respondents complained of lower back pain during their life, 31.5% in the last year, and 11.5% at the time of the survey, without significant differences between men and women.
+A high prevalence of lower back pain was found among workers in motor transport (2001) and a metallurgical plant (2004): 43.8 and 64.8%, respectively.
+The problem of lower back pain concerns not only the adult population, it is found in 7-39% of adolescents.

-The pain in the lower back according to its characteristics has practically no difference from other pains, except its localization.
-Typically, the peculiarity of pain is determined by organs or tissues, the pathology or damage which led to its appearance, neurological disorders, as well as the psychoemotional state of the patient himself.
+Lower back pain has virtually no differences in its characteristics from other types of pain, except for its localization.
+As a rule, the nature of the pain is determined by the organs or tissues whose pathology or damage led to its appearance, neurological disorders, as well as the psycho-emotional state of the patient.

-Clinically, there are three types of back pain:
+Clinically, three types of back pain should be distinguished:

 - local: